menu

 Living in Chelsea

 Chelsea is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 38,637 people and nine constituent neighborhoods, Chelsea is the 40th largest community in Massachusetts.
-Chelsea has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 38,637 people and nine associated neighborhoods, Chelsea is the 40th largest community in Massachusetts.
+Chelsea has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Housing costs in Chelsea are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.